 - Helping funders and policymakers choose appropriate definitions for programs targeted at rural communities.

 - Creating new definitions of rurality.

 Our director, Gary Hart, has particular interests and expertise in rural geographic taxonomies.
-He was a principal developer of the Rural-Urban Commuting Areas (RUCA) Code and Frontier and Remote classification schemes which were both developed with funding by the federal Office of Rural Health Policy and the USDA's Economic Research Service.
+He was a principal developer of the Rural-Urban Commuting Areas (RUCA) Code and Frontier and Remote classification schemes which were both developed with funding by the federal Office of Rural Health Policy and the U.S. Department of Agriculture's Economic Research Service.
 RUCA codes are used by researchers in their rural research, as well as by several federal agencies to determine eligibility for rural programs.

 For more information, see the What Is Rural? page on the Center for Rural Health's Rural Health Information Hub website.

 Gary Hart, PhD - Director